llahti/CarND-Advanced-Lane-Lines/writeup.md

 It is performing quite ok.
 I would like to make few improvements such as.
-- improve robustness of the pipeline as currently there are no any methods recover from lost lines.
+- improve robustness of the pipeline.
+There are few moments when leading search windows won't pick-up lanes fast enough
-- Weighted running average filter for lane detection to improve stability
+- Curve radius calculation need to be improved to produce correct results out of the box
 - Lane pixel detection needs also improvements to make it work on different roads.

 ### Discussion

 This project was interesting and i learned a lot about camera calibration and perspective transformations.
+And perhaps the biggest learning came from using numpy and openCV on real project and after this project i feel much more comfortable with those

 There are still improvements needed.
 Particularly on lane detection and how to make detection stable.